the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 effort to translate their training material in Spanish [@Wilson2014a], Korean [@Wilson2014b] and Portuguese [@Silva2014].
-Core lessons have been translated to Korean in 2015 [@Lee2015], and the Spanish core lessons are now officially part of the Software Carpentry [@CarpentriesSpanish].
+Core lessons have been translated to Korean in 2015 [@Lee2015], and the Spanish core lessons are now officially part of the Software Carpentry material [@CarpentriesSpanish].
 Similarly, in the period 2015-2017, the Stack Overflow website launched localized versions in Portuguese [@StackOverflowPortuguese], Russian [@StackOverflowRussian] and Spanish [@StackOverflowSpanish] to reach a wider community.